 Sophomore seminars build upon the learning goals of the First-Year Seminars, focusing on a particular topic or question viewed from multiple perspectives.
 Learning goals include intercultural proficiency and the ability to differentiate between observation and interpretation (both critical skills for study abroad and experiential education in general), as well as enhanced writing and oral presentation abilities.
 As in the First-Year Seminars, information literacy and enhanced research skills remain a key component of Shared Passages.

-Students who transfer to the College after the sophomore year and students who do not pass the sophomore seminar must work with the Registrar’s Office who will, in consultation with the Associate Provost and Dean of the Sophomore Class, identify an appropriate substitution.
+Students who transfer to the College after the sophomore year and students who do not pass the sophomore seminar must work with the Registrar’s Office who will, in consultation with the Associate Provost, identify an appropriate substitution.

 Senior-level courses in the Shared Passages Program focus on integrating students’ Kalamazoo College experiences and preparing them for lives beyond ‘K.’ Disciplinary senior seminars integrate students’ experiences inside and outside a particular major, while interdisciplinary senior seminars provide a liberal arts capstone experience, allowing students from a variety of majors to apply diverse aspects of their Kalamazoo College education to a specific topic or problem.